• Skip to primary navigation

 Baked damper wrapped in cream tea towel viewed from above.

 Why not make this easy damper bread with olives, sun dried tomatoes and cheese this weekend.
 You can check out my soup or salad recipes to go with this delicious quick bread.
-Or why not try my Cherry Tomato Caprese Salad?
+Or why not try my Cherry Tomato Caprese Salad and my Chicken Pizzaiola?

 Made this recipe?